-As explained in previous articles by solicitor Raymundo Larraín Nesbitt on Bank Repossessions in Spain, the responsibility of a borrower on defaulting a loan is personal and unlimited in Spain.
+As explained in previous articles by lawyer Raymundo Larraín Nesbitt on Bank Repossessions in Spain, the responsibility of a borrower on defaulting a loan is personal and unlimited in Spain.
 Frequently, post-repossession, a borrower will still owes capital which increases exponentially over time due to the compound interests and associated repossession expenses creating a debt spiral which acts as a black hole.

 By Raymundo Larraín Nesbitt

 In the above article from 2007 I already offered as an alternative solution to borrowers to pursue what is known as a “dación en pago”; a solution of last resort.
 A dación en pago allows a borrower to legally hand back the keys and in exchange a lender fully discharges the borrower of the debt.
 This is formalised before a Notary public by means of a deed whereby property ownership is relinquished in favour of a lender.
 In this manner, speaking of foreigners, the lender would be unable to pursue you abroad for the outstanding – mounting –debt considering it settled for good.
 It is akin to placing a legal firewall to avoid jeopardising your home country’s assets.